Pylons/pyramid/docs/narr/declarative.rst

 ``aclauthorizationpolicy``

-When this directive is used, authorization information is obtained from :term:`ACL` objects attached to model instances.
+When this directive is used, authorization information is obtained from :term:`ACL` objects attached to resources.

 An example of its usage, with all attributes fully expanded: